DevMiduz/AppGameKit_ExpandingGrid/README.md

-# AppGameKit_ExpandingGrid
+# Expanding Grid Library
-A grid which can be expanded easily.
+A grid which can be easily expanded created using AppGameKit.

 ## LICENCE RELATED: